saisandeepvaddi/my-personal-website/content/blog/how-to-manage-state-with-react-context/index.md

 ## Store

 We need a top-level component where will maintain this global state.
 Let's call this component `GlobalStateComponent`.
-If you've used `Redux` this can be your store.
+If you've used `Redux`, this can be your store.

 We'll test with 2 types of data for better a understanding.